Intro

 Yes.
 Every AI change — creating, updating, removing a card — goes through the same history stack as manual edits.
 Ctrl+Z rolls them back.

-Can I use DataUnmess from Claude Desktop / Cursor / Windsurf?
+Can I use DataUnmess from Codex Desktop / Claude Desktop / ChatGPT / Gemini / Cursor / Windsurf?

 Yes.
-Add your DataUnmess MCP endpoint (local for now, or https://mcp-dev.dataunmess.ai/mcp when you run the Cloudflare Tunnel) plus your API key to the client's MCP config.
+Add your DataUnmess MCP endpoint (https://app.dataunmess.ai/api/mcp) plus your MCP key to the client's MCP config.
 The AI can then call DataUnmess tools directly to build dashboards, query data, and generate analysis.
 See /connect-mcp for the walkthrough.

 Ready to try it?